-DEAR DR.PAUL: My 14 year old son is a really good football player.
+DEAR DR.PAUL: My 14-year-old son is a really good football player.
 He says that he wants to build his muscle bulk and has a friend who told him to take steroids to increase his performance.
 What should I tell my son?

 DR.PAUL ANSWERS: The first thing I would tell you is that of course, peer pressure plays a role at this age.
 The more you can convince your son that taking steroids is harmful and potentially deadly, the less he will be affected by peer (or coaching staff) pressure.
-It sounds easy to do, but in fact, young athletes are continually tempted by societies’ high rewards for success in sports and a “win at all costs” attitude.
+It sounds easy to do, but in fact, young athletes are continually tempted by society’s high rewards for success in sports and a “win at all costs” attitude.
 So our kids are often getting mixed messages.
-What they need is a “clear and consistent opposing message” by their parents, teachers, coaches and other mentors.
+What they need is a “clear and consistent opposing message” from their parents, teachers, coaches, and other mentors.
 According to the American Academy of Pediatrics, the use of a variety of substances has long accompanied efforts to enhance athletic performance and is not limited to professional and Olympic athletes only.
 In fact, anabolic steroid use among adolescent athletes continues to increase.

 What exactly are anabolic steroids?
 It is important to note that these are not the same as the corticosteroids used to treat asthma and other inflammatory diseases.
 Anabolic steroids are illegal substances only available on the black market and may be taken either by mouth or by injection.
 Some of the common orally administered anabolic steroids include oxymetholone (Anadrol), oxandrolone (Anavar), methandrostenolone (Dianabol), and stanozolol (Winstrol).
 The injectable steroids include nandrolone decanoate (Deca-Durabolin), nandrolone phenpropionate (Durabolin), testosterone cypionate (Depo-Testosterone), and boldenone undecylenate (Equipoise).
-Anabolic steroids are generally used in a combination of oral and injectable dosages during 6 to 12 week periods and are believed to work by stimulating the body’s protein production.
+Anabolic steroids are generally used in a combination of oral and injectable dosages during 6 to 12-week periods and are believed to work by stimulating the body’s protein production.

 Why do athletes take anabolic steroids?
-Coaches and players desire increased muscle mass/strength, rapid healing of injuries, aggression and obtaining a winning edge.
+Coaches and players desire increased muscle mass/strength, rapid healing of injuries, aggression, and obtaining a winning edge.
 Unfortunately, there is a long list of side effects that over-rides these desired goals.
 The side effects of anabolic steroid use include:

 - Liver damage